R-Suresh/Judicial-accountability-in-MA/README.md

 ![Case reversals by Judge](/images/highest_judge_reversals.png)

-The figure below shows factors which contribute the most to case reversals.
+The figure below shows factors which contribute the most to case reversals with their relative importances plotted on the y axis.

 ![Case reversals by Judge](/images/reversal_factors.png)